Alf0nce/Alf0nce.github.io/_tabs/about.md

 order: 4
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
+> Hi I'm "Alfonce Kipkemoi Ngetich", an Ethical Hacker and A Fullstack Developer `_tabs/about.md`{: .filepath } and it will show up on this page.
+> Skilled in Ethical Hacking And Software Engineering
+> Passionate about pentesting
+> Building websites and testing for the vulnerabilities.
+> Exploring Ai
 {: .prompt-tip }